nuxt-community/auth-module/docs/schemes/refresh.md

 ### `endpoints`

 Each endpoint is used to make requests using axios.
 They are basically extending Axios [Request Config](https://github.com/axios/axios#request-config).
+Additional headers and other Axios configuration can be based in the endpoint's child object.
 ::: tip
 To disable each endpoint, simply set it's value to `false`.
 :::